|

 and because of their many similarities, users of other presentation

 software should profit just as fully.
+We'll show you where and how

 to start, how to plan your presentation, how to spice it up,